Broadband and working from home

 Weak Wi-Fi can drastically impact broadband speed and reliability so it’s important to ensure you have good reception wherever you’re working.

 If the signal in your home office is poor it can be easily solved with a Wi-Fi booster.
 These amplify an existing signal to extend range.
 They’re inexpensive and very simple to set up.
-Performance is slightly degraded on a boosted signal, but it’s not usually a huge difference.
+Performance is slightly degraded on a boosted signal, but for typical home use scenarios it should not be much of a hindrance.

 For more help with solving slow Wi-Fi and using signal amplifiers see our guide to Wi-Fi boosters.